-Where do I find recommended tire inflation pressures for Toyota 4Runner?
+Where to find recommended tire pressure for Toyota 4Runner?

 What is recommended winter tire pressure for Toyota 4Runner?

-Recommended tire pressure for Toyota 4Runner is the same for any season, but you may inflate your Toyota 4Runner tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Toyota 4Runner tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Toyota 4Runner tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Toyota 4Runner tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Toyota 4Runner equipped with Tire Pressure Monitoring System (TPMS)?

 If your Toyota 4Runner is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.

 Why is Toyota 4Runner tire pressure light on?